Condorcet Markets: Preliminaries

-Under the above assumptions, the market clears\footnote{A market is normally said to clear when supply and demand match.
-In our model, supply and demand are implicit in the following way: purchasing one $A$-security at price $p^A$ (i.e., reducing one's endowment to $1 - p^A$) is equivalent to selling one $B$-security thereby $p^B = 1 - p^A$.} when the total amount of individual wealth invested in $A$-securities, divided by the price of $A$-securities (demand of $A$-securities) matches the amount of individual wealth invested in $B$-securities, divided by the price of $B$-securities (demand of $B$-securities), that is:\footnote{It may be worth observing that by the above design we are effectively treating the operator as an extra trader in the market, who holds a risk-less asset consisting of $\frac{1}{p^A}\sum_{i \in N} s^A_i$ $A$-securities and $\frac{1}{1 - p^A} \sum_{i \in N} s^B_i$ $B$-securities.
+Under the above assumptions, the market clears\footnote{A market is said to clear when supply and demand match.
+In our model, supply and demand are implicit in the following way: demand for an $A$-security at price $p^A$ implies supply for a $B$-security at price $p^B = 1 - p^A$ and vice versa.
+The same applies to supply and demand for $B$ securities.} when the total amount of individual wealth invested in $A$-securities, divided by the price of $A$-securities (demand of $A$-securities) matches the amount of individual wealth invested in $B$-securities, divided by the price of $B$-securities (demand of $B$-securities):\footnote{It may be worth observing that by the above design we are effectively treating the operator as an extra trader in the market, who holds a risk-less asset consisting of $\frac{1}{p^A}\sum_{i \in N} s^A_i$ $A$-securities and $\frac{1}{1 - p^A} \sum_{i \in N} s^B_i$ $B$-securities.
 We are indebted to Marcus Pivato for this observation.}